-To apply to Westmount Charter Mid-High (Grades 5-12), you must first review this admissions page thoroughly.
+To apply to Westmount Charter Mid-High (Grades 5-12), you must first review all admissions pages thoroughly.
 Once you are certain that your child has all of the requirements and documentation required for application.
-Click on the Apply Now button on this page for the Application Package.

 We are usually able to offer a few spaces to grade 9 and 10 applicants.
 Space availability is dependent on the current grade 8 and 9 enrollment numbers and the proposed programming plans for the upcoming school year.
-Once our current students have re-registered for grade 9 and 10 we can finalizing our high school programming numbers and proceed with offers to new applicants
+Once our current students have re-registered for grade 9 and 10 we can finalize our high school programming numbers and proceed with offers to new applicants.

 We have chosen not to offer open houses as we do not anticipate much movement for the upcoming school year.
 If we find we have a few spaces to offer for the next school year, we will offer a group tour to those families prior to asking them for a decision on whether they wish to accept their offer.

-There may be a grade 9 into 10 transition evening for our current grade 9 students who require further information about the grade 10 high school programming.
-Families who are new to Westmount wishing to apply for grade 10 only may attend this evening event at the school.
-We encourage you to monitor our website for any updates.
-These transition evenings are usually hosted one evening between November and January.
+There is typically a grade 9 into 10 transition evening for our current grade 9 students who require further information about the grade 10 high school programming.
+Families who are new to Westmount, wishing to apply for grade 10 only, may attend this event.

 Our students come from all over Calgary and the surrounding areas; you do not need to live near the school to attend.
 We have 12 school bus routes that provide transportation to Westmount at an additional cost to the family.

-We accept the WISC-V (or WISC-IV if it is dated prior to 2015), WAIS-IV, and the Stanford Binet.
-In order to meet our admission requirements, we are looking for a minimum FSIQ and/or GAI of 130 (+/- 5)on a WISC or and a minimum FSIQ of 125 (+/- 5) on a Stanford Binet.
+We accept the WISC-V, WAIS-IV, and the Stanford Binet.
+In order to meet our admission requirements, we are looking for a minimum FSIQ and/or GAI of 130 (+/- 5)on a WISC or a minimum FSIQ of 125 (+/- 5) on a Stanford Binet.
 Cognitive Assessments should be no older than 3-5 years.

 If your child has had further or more in-depth assessment done, or is a diagnosed twice-exceptional learner, all information should be provided to ensure a complete student profile.
 Out of country testing must also be a standardized cognitive assessment and should be normed according to the country in which the child is residing.